Kid: Musicians and their cohorts nicknamed “Kid”

 “Kid Thomas Valentine, Jazz Band Trumpeter.”
 New York Times.
 19 June 1987. nytimes.com.
 7 July 2023.

-Ridgley, WIlliam.
+Ridgley, William.
 Interview by William Russell and Ralph Collins, New Orleans: June 2, 1959.
 Hogan Jazz Archives, Tulane University, New Orleans.